Rivian R1T: Interior features

+The interior display size is 12 in for the driver's instrument cluster plus a 15 in combined display to control infotainment, navigation, climate, comfort functions in the center of dashboard.

 Storage and towing

 The cargo bed is 4.5 ft long.
 Its width at the narrowest point, between the wheel wells, is 50 in.
-Towing capacity is 11000 lb, as tested in conditions exceeding 100 F on a desert road that is specified by the Society of Automotive Engineers (SAE) as the standard for determining a vehicle’s tow rating.
+Towing capacity is 11000 lb, as tested in conditions exceeding 100 F on a desert road that is specified by the Society of Automotive Engineers (SAE) as the standard for determining a vehicle's tow rating.
 The Class V tow hitch is hidden behind a removable panel.

-The "frunk" — located where the engine would be in a internal-combustion-engine-powered truck — offers 11 cuft of additional cargo space, and contains 12 V DC outlets, a 15A/120V AC outlet, and a drain.
+The "frunk" — located where the engine would be in an internal-combustion-engine-powered truck — offers 11 cuft of additional cargo space, and contains 12 V DC outlets, a 15A/120V AC outlet, and a drain.

 Another storage compartment is the 11.6 cuft 65 in-long Gear Tunnel, which runs the width of the truck and can be used for storing sports equipment or a number of available accessories.
 It also has a 12 V DC outlet and a 15A/120V AC outlet.

 Off-road driving and overlanding

 The vehicle has an air suspension which allows for 6.5 in of vertical travel — the ground clearance can be as low as 7.9 in or as high as 14.4 in.
 Depending on the wheel configuration, the maximum ground clearance can be even higher, at 14.9 in.
 Maximum wading depth in water is 43.1 in.
 Approach, departure, breakover angles are 35.5, 30 and 26.4 degrees respectively.
 Custom made Pirelli 275/65 R20 all-terrain tires are available as an option.

 Custom drive modes—which adjust the suspension, ride-height, throttle and steering—include "All-Purpose, Sport, Conserve, Tow and Off-Road", plus sub modes for off-road that include "Rock Crawl, Soft Sand and Rally."

-Rivian is offering vehicle options for off roading: a reinforced underbody shield with tow hooks, a "camp kitchen"—two induction cooking elements (1440W each, Dometic CI20), a sink, plus 30 pieces of outdoor cooking/dining equipment—that collapses into the R1T gear tunnel, as well as a roof-top tent for three.
+Rivian is offering vehicle options for off roading: a reinforced underbody shield with tow hooks, a "camp kitchen"—two induction cooking elements (1440W each, Dometic CI20), a sink, plus 30 pieces of outdoor cooking/dining equipment—that collapses into the R1T gear tunnel, as well as a rooftop tent for three.
 A winch is available as an option and can be controlled via Rivian's iOS app.

 Hands-free driving

+It is equipped with 11 cameras, 12 ultrasonic sensors, and 5 radar sensors which will be used in Rivian's suite of advanced driver assistance systems.

 R1T has safety and driver assistance package called the Driver+.
 On selected highways the truck is capable of self-steering and controlling speed following the instructions of the driver similar to Tesla's AutoPilot.
 During hands-free driving the driver has to keep their eyes on road and Rivian R1T has cameras inside the cabin to monitor the driver's activity.
 The hands-free feature works well in straight roads but needs driver's input when taking corners.